 (My failure to find such evidence of systemic racism was not due to a lack of skill as a researcher.
 Indeed, the Fourth Circuit Court of Appeals relied on my careful research in striking down Subtitle II-C of the Violence Against Women Act.
 I brought to the court’s attention previously obscure legislative history behind the Fourteenth Amendment, such as statements by members of the Congress that passed it.
 I did so by getting my boss, the veteran constitutional lawyer Michael Rosman, to put the results of my research into the defendant’s court briefs.
 The appeals court cited the results of that research in finding that Congress’s power under Section 5 of the Fourteenth Amendment did not give it the power to regulate private conduct, even though this finding wascontrary to dictum from the late 20th century Supreme Court.
 The Supreme Court then upheld the court’s ruling striking down that provision of VAWA, in a close 5-to-4 ruling.
 That ruling was also one of only two Supreme Court decisions in over 60 years to strike down a statute passed by Congress as exceeding Congress’s power under the Commerce Clause.
 See United States v.
 Morrison, 529 U.S. 598 (2000) (affirming the Fourth Circuit’s decision in Brzonkala v.
 VPI, 169 F.3d 820 (4th Cir.
 1999)).

-Some racism in the criminal justice system does indeed exist, even if it does not pervade the justice system as a whole.
+Racism persists in some facets of the justice system.
 Conservative African-Americans like Jason Riley of the Manhattan Institute, and Senator Tim Scott (R-SC), describe repeated unnecessary traffic stops by cops that a white person would less likely have been subjected to.
-Recent research indicates that the bar for searching black motorists is sometimes lower than for white motorists, and statistically-significant levels of racial bias have been detected in police stops.
+Statistically-significant levels of racial bias have been detected in police stops.
 Cops seem to be using people’s race as a proxy for whether they may be up to no good.
 I hope that such discriminatory practices will someday end.

-Arrests are also less likely to be influenced by race, because they legally cannot be based on just a vague hunch, and commonly occur after a victim identifies the specific perpetrator (leaving no room for the use of race as a proxy).
+Arrests are also less likely to be influenced by race, because they legally cannot be based on little more than a hunch, and commonly occur after a victim identifies the specific perpetrator (leaving no room for the use of race as a proxy).
 Arrests and convictions are generally legitimate, and not tainted by racism.

 Bias simply does not operate the same way in low-stakes, impersonal situations (where superficial characteristics are often used as a proxy) as in high-stakes, more individualized decision-making, where race or other superficial characteristics are much less likely to be used as a proxy.
 For example, a person who is biased against people who have visible tattoos may avoid sitting next to strangers wearing tattoos on the bus, but probably won’t refuse to hire someone solely because they have a tattoo, if their résumé also shows that they have all the needed qualifications to fill a long-vacant position.